Waterjin6/Waterjin6.github.io/_posts/2022-08-02-malloc-lab.md

 ---
 <h1>Summary</h1>
 I implemented Implicit/Explicit/Segregated List with First/Next/Best/Worst fit and explained these codes at SSLAB Seminar.<br/>
+And did Performance evaluation for each cases.
+(You can check the result at Report).</br>
 Please check out the codes at my Notion.

 <h1>Details</h1>